Snake River Falls

-Snake River Falls is a shoot-the-chutes water ride attraction located at Cedar Point in Sandusky, Ohio.
+Snake River Falls was a shoot-the-chutes water ride attraction located at Cedar Point in Sandusky, Ohio.
 Designed by Arrow Dynamics, the ride opened to the public on May 8, 1993.
-Its theme is loosely based on a wood packing company, and it is one of three water rides at Cedar Point along with Thunder Canyon, and Snake River Expedition.
+Its theme was loosely based on a wood packing company.

 Snake River Falls debuted as the tallest, fastest and steepest water ride in the world.
 Guests board flat bottom, 20-passenger boats that advance directly onto the lift hill.
 Upon reaching the top of the 82 ft hill, the boats make a U-turn left into a 50-degree splashdown drop at 40 mph.
-A bridge sites at the bottom of the hill directly over the path of the ride providing spectators a view up close and the opportunity to get wet.
+A bridge sits at the bottom of the hill directly over the path of the ride providing spectators a view up close and the opportunity to get wet.
 An artificial mountain was originally planned to sit underneath the highest point of the track, but the idea was later abandoned.

 From the ride's opening in 1993 until the 2012 season, Snake River Falls was sponsored by Pepsi.
-After Cedar Point switched to Coca-Cola in 2013, the ride now operates without a sponsor.
+After Cedar Point switched to Coca-Cola in 2013, the ride operated without a sponsor.
+On August 2, 2024, Cedar Point announced that the ride would close permanently and take its final plunge on September 2, 2024 to make way for future expansion.
+The ride was then demolished over the offseason.